Living in Miami, Florida: Pros & Cons

 Given the abundance of nightclubs and hotels in this area, the streets near Ocean Drive, Collins Avenue, and Washington Avenue can get pretty rowdy as the night wears on and revelers bounce between bars and nightclubs.
 Noise and activity continue into the early morning hours—even on weekdays—and especially spike during holiday weekends and spring break.

-For quieter, more laid-back living options on Miami Beach, consider North Beach, Mid Beach, and the neighborhoods around Bal Harbour.
+For quieter beaches, and more laid-back living options on Miami Beach, consider North Beach, Mid Beach, and the neighborhoods around Bal Harbour.

 Pro: You won’t have to pay state income taxes